thebkv/bkv/exodus21.md

 > “pay for the loss of his time, and shall cause him to be thoroughly healed.”

-Justice reaches beyond the moment of violence into its consequences.
+Justice reaches into the consequences of violence.
 Lost time matters.
-Recovery matters. **The person who causes the injury becomes responsible for helping restore what was damaged.**
+Recovery matters. **The person who causes injury becomes responsible for helping restore what was damaged.**

 The law then enters the household of the master.
 If a servant dies under his master's blow:

 > “he shall be surely punished.”

 The stronger party remains under God's judgment.
-Authority within the household does not place the master outside the covenant's restraint.
+Authority within the household never places the master outside the LORD's government.

 ### v22–25 — Justice Is Measured

-When fighting men cause injury to a pregnant woman, the judgment is tied to the actual harm done.
+When fighting men cause injury to a pregnant woman, the judgment is tied to the harm done.
 The chapter then gives the famous measure:

 > “life for life,
 > eye for eye,